macbodziak/navigation-grid/Assets/Navigation/README.md

 - **Example Method:**

    ``static public PathRequest SchedulePath(HexGrid grid, int startIndex, int goalIndex, bool excludeGoal = false)``
+- **Performance:**
+   - Further optimization may be needed.
+Test and profile for your specific needs.

 ### 3. Asynchronous Methods
 - **Description:**
    - These methods allow pathfinding to run asynchronously without blocking the main thread.
-- **Performance:**
-   - Further optimization may be needed.
-Test and profile for your specific needs.
+   - They do not use Unity Jobs or Burst Compilation, instead they just take the synchrounous implementation and run it on a background thread.
+   - easily integrate into c# async workflow.

 ### Recommendation
 - Profile your game and test execution times with different methods.